Challenging unreasonable COVID benefit decisions in Federal Court.

 From CRA to the Federal Court

-If CRA’s second review still denies your CERB, CRB, CSRB or CWLB the next step is often a judicial review in the Federal Court.
+If CRA’s second review still denies your CERB, CRB, CRSB or CWLB the next step is often a judicial review in the Federal Court.
 This isn’t a brand new hearing; it’s a legal challenge arguing that CRA’s decision was unreasonable or procedurally unfair.

 What I do on judicial review